seedstack/website/content/docs/business/manual/factories.md

 After the method has returned, an interceptor will apply the chosen identity strategy on the returned object.
 {{% /callout %}}

-As an alternative you can apply the identity generation strategy programmatically by injecting the {{< java "org.seedstack.business.domain.identity.IdentityService" >}}:
+As an alternative you can apply the identity generation strategy programmatically by injecting the {{< java "org.seedstack.business.domain.IdentityService" >}}:

 ```java
 public class SomeClass {